jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

 ## 5.3.
 Policy Resource

 - The Resource element specifies the object or objects that the statement covers.
-You specify a resource using an ARN.
+We specify a resource using an ARN.
 - This cannot be used to address the requirements of the given use-case.

 ## 5.4.
 Policy Principal

-- You can use the `Principal` element in a policy to specify the principal that is allowed or denied access to a resource (In IAM, a principal is a person or application that can make a request for an action or operation on an AWS resource.
+- We can use the `Principal` element in a policy to specify the principal that is allowed or denied access to a resource (In IAM, a principal is a person or application that can make a request for an action or operation on an AWS resource.
 - The principal is authenticated as the AWS account root user or an IAM entity to make requests to AWS).
-- You cannot use the `Principal` element in an IAM identity-based policy.
+- We cannot use the `Principal` element in an IAM identity-based policy.
-- You can use it in the trust policies for IAM roles and in resource-based policies.
+- We can use it in the trust policies for IAM roles and in resource-based policies.

 # 6. Password Policy

 - Strong passwords = higher security for your account.
-- In AWS, you can setup a password policy:
+- In AWS, we can setup a password policy:
   - Set a minimum password length.
   - **Require specific character types**
     - Including uppercase letters.